Transparency

 Who runs the evaluation?

-Each dimension is scored by Claude Sonnet 4.5 using a fixed rubric per mission type.
-Model version and prompt version are stored with every score for traceability.
+Each dimension is scored by AION's proprietary MACH engine using a fixed rubric per mission type.
+Engine version and rubric version are stored with every score for traceability.

 Can companies tamper with scores?